-How about allowing them to play with water guns even out in the open even if Holi festival is not in near future?
+How about allowing them to play with water guns even out in the open even if Holi festival is not in the near future?
 There are plenty of ways to combine physical activities with fun!

 Develop and implement policies

 To make sure rough play remains fun and not a punishment for other children, parents should provide for and support rough play with minimising the potential for injury.
-Develop policies and rules for rough play, implement them, and supervise rough play so that they you may intervene when appropriate.
+Develop policies and rules for rough play, implement them, and supervise rough play so that you may intervene when appropriate.